 - You are receiving chemotherapy or drugs that weaken the immune system.

-- You are taking steroid medicine, including some inhalers for asthma and COPD.
+- You are taking steroid medicine, including some inhalers for asthma and chronic obstructive pulmonary disease (COPD).

 - White, velvety sores in the mouth and on the tongue

 - Some bleeding when you brush your teeth or scrape the sores

 - Pain when swallowing

 - Take a sample of a mouth sore by gently scraping it

 - Take a throat culture to see what germs are causing your thrush

 - Examine your esophagus and stomach with a flexible, lighted scope with a camera on the end